 The APR is a broader measure of the cost of borrowing the money.
 It reflects the interest rate you'll be paying and some of the other fees you'll be charged for the loan (more on this later).

 How APR is Calculated

-Lenders calculate APR by adding their fees for the loan into the interest rate.
-This is done by amortizing the fees out over the life of the loan as if they were additional payments, and then calculating a new rate, explains Nate Moch, group manager for Zillow’s Mortgage Marketplace.
+Lenders calculate the APR by adding their fees for the loan into the interest rate.
+This is done by amortizing the fees over the life of the loan as if they were additional payments, and then calculating a new rate, explains Nate Moch, group manager for Zillow's Mortgage Marketplace.

 The disclosure of the APR is mandated by the Truth in Lending Act, or TILA, to help you understand the tradeoff you're making between paying a higher interest rate for the loan and fewer upfront fees, or paying upfront fees such as points, or prepaid interest (one point equals 1 percent of the value of the loan), to secure a lower interest rate.